theolivenbaum/resin/README.md

 # Resin

+This is a combination of three things:

+- A vector database where the key is a 64-bit vector (that may or may not translate into a string) and the payload is a list of Int64's.
+- A remote execution node that stores lists of Int64 and where the key is a Int64 and that also accepts query expressions that define set operations to be performed over the payload before being returned over the wire to the client.
+- A key/value store.

-A string database, language model framework and HTTP API that you may use to:
+On this a language model framework has been built.
+It carries a HTTP API that lets you:

-- store documents (in any format, JSON included out-of-the-box)
+- read and write documents (in any format, JSON included out-of-the-box)
 - create embeddings/language models from text
 - query a model in dynamic (structured) or natural language
 - get intents from utterances
 - build custom models in new vector spaces, based on previous models
 - plug in your own reader/writer logic

-The models that are included in the package:
+The models included out-of-the-box are:

 ## Bag-of-characters model